syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ## Creating custom path animation effect

-Presentation library allows to create and modify the custom animations in presentations.
+Presentation library allows you to create and modify the custom animations in presentations.
 The following example demonstrates how to apply a custom animation to a shape.

 {% tabs %}